Build an Ecommerce Website That Keeps Up With Evolving Customer Expectations

 PCI compliant and secure

 PCI refers to the Payment Card Industry Data Security Standard.
 This ensures that credit card details are kept safe.
 Non-compliance can lead to fines, lawsuits, and a loss of trust from your customers, so make sure your gateway is compliant and secure.
+You will also want to make sure your site has an SSL certificate to ensure all transactions and information from customer to merchant are secure.

 Shipping is a critical component of ecommerce.
 Customers want products promptly, so choose your shipping settings wisely.